For overall facial geometry

 AI scores your face on symmetry, expression, and warmth.

-Take the Attractiveness Test →Neither method is definitively more accurate since attractiveness is subjective.
-AI calculators are more consistent but biased toward geometric ratios, while humans vary widely but capture emotional appeal better.
-Both methods differ from real-world attraction by 40-50%.
+Take the Attractiveness Test →Neither is definitively more accurate.
+AI calculators are more consistent but biased toward geometric ratios, while humans vary widely yet capture emotional appeal better.
+Both are imperfect proxies for real-world attraction, which depends heavily on context, expression, and interaction.

 AI focuses on mathematical facial ratios and symmetry, while humans respond to expressiveness, cultural familiarity, and emotional cues.
-The biggest differences occur with jawline definition (AI favors angular, humans prefer softer) and eye spacing ratios.
+The biggest disagreements tend to land on jawline definition (AI favors angular, humans often prefer softer) and rigid eye-spacing ratios (humans don't actually score this).

 Monthly testing maximum.
 More frequent testing creates comparison addiction and increases self-consciousness without providing useful feedback.
 Focus on real-world social interactions as better measures of attractiveness and appeal.